Patrick-Ko/theThreadStore/README.md

-# A React Native Shop IA
+# fashion an clothing service